 If you are the type of person who finds it difficult to not be productive all the time, here are some things to do during your Thanksgiving break:

 - Catch up on homework.
-Check out your class schedules or syllabuses to see what is coming up and get your calendar organized.
-You may even be able to get ahead in readings or start essays that are due in the future.
+Check out your class schedules or syllabuses to see what is coming up.
+Get your calendar organized.
+And, considering reading head and starting essays that are are due soon.

 - Work on your college list.
-For high school seniors, try to finalize your college list.
+For high school seniors, try to finalize your college list if you haven’t done so already.
 If you’re an underclassman, get to know yourself and the things that are important to you when it comes time to go to college.
-Once you know what you want, choose one of the college search engine to find colleges that meet your requirements and start researching those colleges by looking through their websites.
-As you learn more about the colleges, you’ll be able to start narrowing down the list and figuring out what colleges you might want to visit to learn more.
+Once you know what you want, choose one of the college search engines to find colleges that meet your requirements.
+Start researching those colleges by visiting their websites.
+As you learn more about the colleges, you’ll be able to start narrowing down the list and figuring out what colleges you might want to visit in the future.

 - Work on your college applications.
 If you haven’t submitted your college applications yet, finish up your applications.
 Deadlines are coming up and if you miss the deadline, you will miss your chance at possibly attending those colleges.

-- Finish or polish your admissions essays.
-Depending on the colleges you are considering, the essay can play a big role in the admissions process.
+- Finish or polish your admission essays.
+Depending on the colleges you are considering, the essay can play a big role in the admission process.
 Make sure you are sending in an authentic, well-written essay.
 Proofread the essay and have someone you trust proofread it as well.
 Make edits to your essays, but make sure your essay stays in your voice.

 - Apply for scholarships.
-College is expensive and for most students, financial aid does not cover everything.
+College is expensive!
+For most students, financial aid does not cover everything.
 Therefore, look for scholarships and submit some applications and essays.
 While it is tempting to send in a lot of applications, keep in mind that quality is always more important that quantity.
 Don’t rush through the applications and essays.
-Instead find scholarships that have scholarship questions you feel enthusiastic about and submit the best possible essay and/or application.
+Instead, find scholarships that have scholarships where you might be able to stand out from the crowd!

 - Volunteer.
 Volunteering is great for college applications and it feels good to make a difference.
 Thanksgiving is a time many people want to volunteer, so some of the more common Thanksgiving volunteer opportunities, such as food kitchens, may already have enough volunteers.
 Don’t let that stop you.
 Find something you are passionate about and reach out to those organizations to see if they need volunteers.